Last Updated on May 1, 2023

 Thujone compounds have a stimulant effect on the muscles of the uterus.
 Therefore, even trace amounts of thujone are discouraged for women who are pregnant because of the possible health risks (source: Evergreen State College).

-In addition, the European Medicines Agency released a public statement about the use of herbal products that contain the compound thujone.
+In addition, the European Medicines Agency released a public statement about the use of herbal products that contain the active compound thujone.
 They recommended that pregnant women avoid herbal medicinal products that contain thujone.

 To be safe, sage should be avoided, whether it is used as an herb, seasoning, fresh, or dried.
-However, you can often find sage in a wide variety of dishes, from savory entrees to sweet desserts to specialty beverages.
+However, you can often find sage in a wide range of dishes, from savory entrees to sweet desserts to specialty beverages.

 For example, sage is commonly paired with chicken and pasta (such as gnocchi or ravioli) or used to season soups.
 It is also often used to make sage tea — more on this below!